 - Clark-Turner, et al. (2018).
 Deep reinforcement learning of abstract reasoning from demonstrations.
 HRI 2018.

-This theme targets research that makes a design-centric contribution to human-robot interaction.
-This includes the design of new robot morphologies and appearances, behavior paradigms, interaction techniques and scenarios, and telepresence interfaces.
+This theme is for design-centric research contributions to human-robot interaction.
+This includes the design of new robot morphologies and appearances, behavior paradigms, interaction techniques and scenarios, and interfaces.
 The design research should support unique or improved interaction experiences or abilities for robots.
-Research on the design process itself is welcome.
+Research on the design process itself or proposing new design strategies, frameworks, or models as relevant to human-robot interaction are also welcome.
 Submissions must fully describe their design outcomes or process to enable detailed review and replication of the work.
 Further, successful papers will have evaluation appropriate to the work, for example end-user evaluation or a critical reflection on the design process or methodology.

-If the paper’s primary focus is on a technical system description or novel algorithms it may be a Technical Advances paper.
-If the main contribution is an in-depth study that reflects on a broader interaction question it may be a User Studies paper.
-If a paper’s primary contribution is to re-create or replicate an existing design concept or artifact, it may belong in the HRI Reproducibility theme.
+If a paper’s primary focus is on a technical system or novel algorithm, rather than knowledge and insights gained from the design of such a system or algorithm, it may instead belong in the Technical Advances theme.
+If the main contribution is an in-depth study that reflects on a broader interaction question, it may instead belong in the User Studies theme.
+The Design theme welcomes work that includes or integrates elements which recreate and/or replicate prior designs; however, if a paper’s primary focus is recreating or replicating an existing design concept or artifact, it may belong in the Theory and Methods theme.

 - Moharana, et al. (2019).
 Robots for Joy, Robots for Sorrow: Community Based Robot Design for Dementia Caregivers.
 HRI 2019.